 Parent-Child Conflict due to Generation Gap

-Researcher Birditt in 2009 observed how the gap affected the millennials and their parents.
+Researcher Birditt in 2009 observed how the generation gap affected the millennials and their parents.

 Bridging The Gap Between Generations